kwt3/HLS-Models/Simple-Designs/Combinational/Arithmetic/Logical_operations/README.md

 # Logic operations

 Implementation of Logic Operators, performing basic logic operations such as AND, OR, XOR, NAND, LEFT_SHIFT, and RIGHT_SHIFT.
-Test cases for bool and int are included.
 Validated in Vitis HLS 2023.2.